chengcailiu/LuCaFound/README.md

 ### 🔎 Note on Fine-tuning

-For fine-tuning, you can easily use the provided model to adapt to your specific task by training it on your dataset.
+For fine-tuning, the provided model can be readily adapted to specific tasks by training on user-defined datasets.

 ---